FAOEuFMD/TOM-test/README.md

 ### 1. Run the Environment Setup Script

-The `setup-env.sh` script automates the process of copying `.env.example` files to `.env` files in the root, `backend`, and `frontend` directories, as well as setting up additional environments like `production` and `staging` if the example files exist.
+The `setup-env.sh` script automates the setup of environment configuration files for the development environment.
+It copies `.env.example` files to `.env` in the root, `backend`, and `frontend` directories.
+Additionally, it prepares `.env.production` and `.env.staging` files if their example files exist, ensuring readiness for different deployment stages.

 ```bash
 # Make the script executable (if not already done)